dgolteanu/MSc/Lab book/README.md

 # Daniel Olteanu lab book in the Hill lab at the University of Western Ontario
 ## This lab book is intended to be a complete technical track record of programs run and/or created to generate new results/data.
 It is meant to be completely reproducible
 ## 2019/09/23
-MSc git repository was created on Daniel's local machine and
+MSc git repository was created on Daniel's local machine (lenovo thinkpad x1 yoga) and

 I have a modified genotyping call file ` NMRI_calls.csv, CD1_calls.csv` for CD-1 and NMRI mice strains provided by Hailie Pavanel.
 Nick Boehler & Hailie Pavanel provided genome position annotation files ` MDGA_Annotation.csv,MDGA_functional_anno.csv ` respectively, created by the Hill lab for the Affymetrix MDGA microarray probes used in our lab.
 Kathleen Hill provided a file `MLDSP_labels.csv` containing clustering information for 800 mice within the Jackson laboratory database `url` for use as feature labels in training the Machine learning (ML) alogorithm of MLDSP.